SamuelHSmith/Foundry-ExD/README.md

 ## Credits

-This sheet was initially based on the boilerplate system by @asacolips#1867
+This sheet was initially based on the boilerplate system by @asacolips#1867 And then forked from Exalted Demake Edition module from @Aliharu (https://github.com/Aliharu/Foundry-Ex3)

 Code for dot/box counters taken from Foundry-V5 (credit to erizocosmico)